graphops/docs/docs/launchpad/intro.md

 - Preconfigured namespaces for core cluster functions (logging, monitoring, etc) and major blockchains
 - An automated dependency update pipeline for [`graphops/launchpad-charts`](https://github.com/graphops/launchpad-charts) and [`graphops/launchpad-namespaces`](https://github.com/graphops/launchpad-namespaces)

+Are you interested in exploring Launchpad but not ready to adopt the entire stack?
+Explore our [Modularity](modularity) page to discover how you can selectively integrate elements of Launchpad, like `launchpad-starter`, `launchpad-charts`, and `launchpad-namespaces`, to fit your specific needs without committing to a full end-to-end implementation.

 ## Next Steps

-- Read the [Prerequisites](prerequisites) section to understand what you need to bring
+- Read the [Prerequisites](prerequisites) section to understand what you need to started
 - Read the [Quick Start guide](quick-start) to get up and running
 - Look at the repositories above on GitHub to understand how they work
-- Review **Advanced Topics** to understand more advanced behavior